MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_jump_to_block.md

 # minecraft:behavior.jump_to_block

-This component allows the mob to search around for a block to jump to and then jump to that block.
+`minecraft:behavior.jump_to_block` allows the mob to search around for a block to jump to and then jump to that block.

 ## Parameters